tlepple/data_origination_workshop/README.md

 ##### Why use these tools together?

 By combining CDC with Kafa Connect (and using the Debezium plugin) we easily roll out a new system that could eliminate expensive legacy solutions for extracting data from databases and replicating them to a modern `Data Lake`.
 This approach requires very little configuration and will have a minimal performance impact on your legacy databases.
-It will also allow you harness data in your legacy applications and implement new real-time streaming applications to gather insights that were previously very difficult and expensive to get at.
+It will also allow you to harness data in your legacy applications and implement new real-time streaming applications to gather insights that were previously very difficult and expensive to get at.

 ---
 ---

 #### Integrate PostgreSQL with Kafka Connect:

-In these next few exercises we will load data into a sql database and configure Kafka Connect to extract the CDC records and stream them to a new topic in Red Panda.
+In these next few exercises, we will load data into a SQL database and configure Kafka Connect to extract the CDC records and stream them to a new topic in Red Panda.

 ---
 ---